 Certain subsidiaries operate a defined contribution provident fund scheme, in which employees are entitled to join upon fulfilling certain conditions.
 The assets of the fund are held separately from those of the entity in an independently administered fund.
 The entity contributes an amount equal to a fixed percentage of the salary of each participating employee.
 Contributions are charged to profit or loss in the period to which they relate.
 This plan is in addition to the contributions to government managed retirement benefit plans such as the Central Provident Fund in Singapore which specifies the employer's obligations which are dealt with as defined contribution retirement benefit plans.
-For employee leave entitlement the expected cost of short-term employee benefits in the form of compensated absences is recognised in the case of accumulating compensated absences, when the employees render service that increases their entitlement to future compensated absences; and in the case of non-accumulating compensated absences, when there is constructive obligation based on past practice.
+For employee leave entitlement the expected cost of short-term employee benefits in the form of compensated absences is recognised in the case of accumulating compensated absences; and in the case of non-accumulating compensated absences, when the absences occur.
+A liability for bonuses is recognised where the entity is contractually obliged or where there is constructive obligation based on past practice.